 Feeding species-appropriate food is the key.
 Kibble is generally unsuitable for the digestive tract of dogs.
 Most people know a homemade cooked or raw diet is the way to go.
-If you wish to learn about the principles of natural diet feeding sign up for an upcoming raw diet course.
+If you wish to learn about the principles of natural diet feeding see our free course here.

 There are a few Demodex specific pieces of information that you need to know:

 - Do not feed fish, with the exception of wild salmon or wild trout.
 Do not feed beef, buffalo or bison as they contain high levels of arachidonic acid. an inflammatory factor.

 - Do not give any milk products or grains because sensitive dogs are often intolerant.

 - If you give treats, ideally make them yourself or buy locally-sourced and produced dehydrated meat treats.

 2. Intestinal health

 Because 80 percent of the immune system function is located in the intestinal tract, high potency, non-dairy probiotics will promote intestinal health and immune system function.

 Ensuring your dog’s basic needs are met is the key.
 Two dog walks a day, healthy socialization and a reasonable amount of play are important.

 In contrast, some dogs may get highly stressed when they are left alone for extended periods of time or when they spend their time in busy high play, high-stress dog daycares.

 Additional stress may also be caused by a choke chain or collar and by the use of an inappropriate leash.
 Pressure on the throat and neck by leashes and collars causes interruption of energy flow in the body and results in stress.

 Use a front-clip harness and gentle, shock-absorbing leash to reduce the risk of injuries.